Before you even think about trading you must learn money management skills and be able to control your emotions.

-If I start losing more than I am winning in any one month, I take a break from trading for the rest of the month.
-I took off years when I had a personal tragedy in my life.
+If I start losing more than I am winning then I take a break from trading for the rest of the month.
+Sometimes I took off years when I had a personal tragedy in my life.

 Trading in the markets is a Zero-Sum Game.
 It takes focus and clarity.
 You either win or lose.
 You are betting against other traders and high-speed computers who are either going to give you their money or take yours.
 If you are not thinking clearly and are not focused you will lose your money.

 – Tools For trading size, profits, and loses –

 I typically trade option spreads on stocks that are over 100 because the premiums are usually more expensive.
 Yes, this limits what I can make, but it also limits what I can lose.
 Lower priced stocks I will straight out trade calls or puts.

 Once I narrow down the stocks that meet my trading criteria, I run them through an option strategy builder or analyzer to determine what my probabilities are in terms of profits versus losses.

 Most brokers have these tools built-in.
 I can set the size of my trade in terms of dollars.
 Both my Etrade and Interactive Brokers accounts have these tools.
 It really is a time saver.